sql-bi/docs/_mydocs/bravo/features/manage-dates/index.md

 - **Regional Format**: Regional format to generate day and month names.
 - **Dates Table**: Name of the visible *Date* table, which only includes a reference to another hidden table specified in *Dates Definition Table*.
-- **Dates Definition Table**: Name of the hidden caculated table containing the complete DAX code to generates the *Date* table.
+- **Dates Definition Table**: Name of the hidden calculated table containing the complete DAX code to generates the *Date* table.
 Because the DAX code required for a *Date* table is very long, the hidden table referenced by *Date* does not hide the report area when any column of the *Date* table is selected in the Fields pane of Power BI.

 ### Holidays